Aniket71999/AirQualityMonitorIOT/README.md

-# AirQualityMonitorArduinoUno
+# Air Quality Monitor IOT
-Air Quality Monitoring System using Arduino
+Air Quality Monitoring System using Arduino Uno

 This Project is licensed under the terms of GNU (General Public License) v3.0